katiefrances/on-the-record/README.md

 An example of one of these sites would be
 [Revolve Records](http://www.revolverecords.com.au/), they are a site that sells records online, however their site design & layout are unappealing and inefficient even though the site functionality is good.

-There are a few ways that this site could be improved:
+There are a many ways that this site could be improved, a few could be:
-- Design & Interface
+- Changing the general design & Interface
-- Moving the search to the top of the page
+- Moving the search to the top of the page on the homepage
--
+- Implementing a simpler, better laid out homepage
+- Better colours, the current colour scheme is awful

 ## _Why within Australia?_